Skip to main content

 Applying to St Hugh’s for Economics & Management

-The college offers six undergraduate places each year in Economics and Management.
 This course is among the most popular in the University (and also at St Hugh’s), and our applicants come from a wide variety of educational and national backgrounds.
 What they have in common are exceptional curiosity, strong academic performances at school, and an insatiable appetite to learn.

-Choosing Economics & Management at St Hugh’s
+Choosing St Hugh’s for Economics & Management

 An undergraduate education in Economics and Management at St Hugh’s offers the challenge and opportunity of a lifetime.